William Jefferson Hardin: Wyoming Territorial House of Representatives

 In 1879, he was elected to Wyoming's Territorial House of Representatives after placing third as a fusion candidate with the Democratic and Republican nominations, thus becoming the first black member of the Wyoming Legislature.
 In 1880, he was reelected, although he had attempted to have his name removed from the ballot, after finishing eighth with 1,277 votes and became the only member of the House to serve in both the sixth and seventh sessions.

 On November 4, 1879, he introduced Speaker H. L. Myrick and was selected to serve on the Indian and Military Affairs committee and on the two-member Joint Standing Committee on Printing.

 Later life

 In 1882, he and Davidson moved to Ogden, Utah Territory, where he opened a barbershop with David L. Lemon.
 Davidson later left him to marry another man.
 In August 1883, he moved to Park City, Utah, where he opened another barbershop.
 In 1889, he found Davidson in Seattle, Washington, and attempted to convince her to return to him now that she was a widow, but he failed.

-On September 13, 1889, he committed suicide in Park City, Utah, by shooting himself in the heart.
+On September 13, 1889, he killed himself in Park City, Utah, by shooting himself in the heart.